The Edge of Return

 Of course, with the stillness came waves of emotion.
 Some harder to sit with, like anxiety.
 The sudden awareness of what I’m walking away from (still privately, for now) and what I’m walking toward.
 The fear that still lingers around such a big leap.

+But beneath the fear, something louder spoke: validation.
 Everywhere I turned this week, I was met with reminders that I am exactly where I’m meant to be.
 I’m on the right path.
 I trust that now.
 Not just mentally, but in my body.
 In the quiet.
 In the woods.
 In the ocean mist on my face.
 I felt it.

 That’s when I realized, I need it all.
 The magic of the lavender farm and its tiny fairy castles.
 The vastness of the sea at night.
 The wild, the soft, the still, the roaring.
 I need all of it.
 And more than that… I can create all of it.
 Because it lives in me now.